MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### getFutureTime

-Return the current timestamp in an optional locale plus the specified time units.
+Return the current timestamp in an optional locale format plus the specified time units.

 ```
 getFutureTime(<interval>, <timeUnit>, '<format>'?, '<locale>'?)